How to sell online internationally with Shopify

 Simple currency conversions

-According to Shopify-collected data, adjusting product prices to international customers’ local currencies increases conversion rates by up to 40%.
-This comes as no surprise: Customers want to know how much they’ll end up paying in their own currency — without going through the trouble of converting prices themselves.
+According to data collected by Shopify, adjusting product prices to the local currencies of international customers increases conversion rates by up to 40%.
+This comes as no surprise: Customers want to know how much they’ll end up paying in their own currency – without going through the trouble of converting prices themselves.

 Translation